 Are we right?

 We can even guess some of the problems you’re having.
 Contractors arrive at your site without completing their orientation.
 It’s difficult to drop everything and train them as they show up, one by one, but it’s equally difficult to set up classroom-style orientations so you can do it with larger groups.
 Once the orientation is complete, you don’t have an effective way to store the records.
-It’s complicated to manage orientations that contractors have to complete every year or so, because you’re not sure who completed the orientation when.
-And you suspect that contractors are billing your company back for the fee they pay to complete your online training (which seemed like a bargain when you got it for free).
+Plus, it’s complicated to manage orientations that contractors have to complete every year or so, because you’re not sure who completed the orientation when.
+Or maybe you suspect that contractors are billing your company back for the fee they pay to complete your current online contractor orientation solution (which seemed like a bargain when you got it for free).

 Safety managers, human resource professionals, or workplace administrators are often required to create the materials used in contractor and visitor orientations.
 In some ways, this makes sense: these people know what the contractors and visitors need to know.